Bioconductor/bioconductor.org/content/developers/how-to/git/faq.md

 # Frequently asked questions

+1. I can't access my package.

+   You will need to log in to the [BiocCredentials][] app.
+If you have not logged in before, you must first **activate** your account.

+   There are two steps,

+   1. If there is no SSH key registered, you must add one.

+   1. If there is already an SSH key registerd, check the packages you have access to in the 'Profile' interface.

+  You can alternatively check if you have access to your package using the command line

+		ssh -T git@git.bioconductor.org

+  If you have access to your package, but cannot git `pull` or `push`, please check FAQ #13, #14, and #15.

 1. I'm a developer for _Bioconductor_, my package `ExamplePackage` is on the new server https://git.bioconductor.org.
 What do I do next?